 We continue to work within plans that comply with local regional health authority directions, state mandates, and are in line with our ethical care for the whole person.
-We recognize that many are faced with stress and anxiety during this time and as such our resources within the Health and Counseling Center, the Center for Cura Personalis, Mission & Ministry, the Center for Student Academic Success, and advisors remain available for Main Campus students to provide assistance and support.
+We recognize that many are faced with stress and anxiety during this time and as such our resources within the Health and Counseling Center, the Center for Cura Personalis, Mission & Ministry, the Center for Student Academic Success, and advisors remain available to provide assistance and support.